-- 1. Because the North Carolina General Statutes state that the yellow light durations must be set by engineers in compliance with NCGS 89C, and because the Board rules over issues of NCGS 89C, the Board can seek a cease and desist order to halt the City's red light camera program. - It may be possible for the Board to compromise with the City.
-If the City insists on continuing its red light camera (RLC) program (because of contractual obligations with the red light camera vendor) and while the NCDOT does not lengthen the yellow lights, then the Board can force the City to increase the RLC system's grace time (aka, delay) lest drivers continue to be punished unfairly.
-The grace time must be increased by at least v/2a, where v is the greater of the speed limit or the v/2a is the amount of time the yellow change interval must be lengthened so that valid traffic movements can legally enter the intersection. - 2.
-The City must add more time to v/2a when the intersection has other problems.
+- 3. If the City insists on continuing its red light camera (RLC) program and while the NCDOT does not lengthen the yellow lights, then the City must set the RLC system's grace time (aka, delay) to at least v/2a, where v is the speed limit or the 85th percentile speed (whichever is greater), and a = 11.2 ft/s. v/2a is the amount of time the yellow change interval must be lengthened so that allowable traffic movements can legally enter the intersection. - 4.
+In addition to the extra v/2a, the City must add more time when the intersection has other problems.
 For example at Peace at West Street in Raleigh, there is a train trestle blocking the view of the traffic signal for two seconds for vehicles inside the critical distance.
-The engineer also did not compute the grade of the road properly for she did not know where to measure v. - 3.
-The City thinks it has ultimate authority of using red light cameras.
-It does not.
-The NCDOT does.
-If the City refuses to remove its red light cameras or refuses to increase the red light cameras' grace times as specified above, then under Section 1A.07 of the NC MUTCD, the NCDOT has the authority to remove the cameras immediately.
-A red light camera is a "traffic control device"-- so the cities and camera vendors bill them.
-The cameras are supposed to control traffic by modifying driver behavior.
-All traffic control devices fall under the auspices of the NCDOT, not the local city government or the red light camera vendor.
-NCDOT engineers are in control of the red light cameras and the Board of Engineering has ultimate control of the NCDOT engineers.
+This intersection needs two seconds more than the additional v/2a. - 5.
+If the City refuses to remove its red light camera from an intersection and refuses to set the red light camera grace time by at least v/2a, then under Section 1A.07 of the NC MUTCD, the NCDOT will remove the camera immediately.
+A red light camera is a "traffic control device" as it is so billed, and thus falls under responsibility of the NCDOT, not the local government or its red light camera vendor.